-This report describes HIV diagnosis trends, people newly diagnosed with HIV infection during 2019, and the population living with HIV in Milwaukee, Wisconsin, as of December 31, 2019.
+This report describes HIV diagnosis trends, people newly diagnosed with HIV in 2020, and the population living with HIV in Milwaukee, Wisconsin, as of December 31, 2020.
+It is acknowledged that 2020 was an unprecedented year due to COVID-19 (e.g., decreased HIV testing and increased telehealth).
+It is unclear if the declining data trends in 2020 are a true decrease in new HIV diagnoses and HIV care outcomes.